Peace in the Sahel: Policy Recommendations for the U.S. Government

 - Integrate Social Cohesion and Peacebuilding elements into humanitarian and development programs.

-- Increase support for humanitarian sectors in the Sahel.
+- Increase funding and support for humanitarian assistance in the Sahel.

-- Leverage the public trustworthiness of the church and religious leaders through interfaith programming.
+- Leverage public trust in religious institutions and leaders through interfaith programming.

 - Prepare for the potential spread of conflict through early warning systems for violence.

 - Improve civilian protection through the accountability of security forces.